cjense/seasonal-icevelocity-prediction/README.md

 To use this notebook, you must have a NASA EarthData account.
 The workflow necessary for setting this up for the first time can be found here: [NSIDCLoginNotebook](https://github.com/fastice/GrIMPNotebooks/blob/master/NSIDCLoginNotebook.ipynb).

-### plot_timeseries

-Exploratory data analysis - examples of annual plots, point data extraction, and time series plots generated using the `nisar.VelocitySeries()` raw data.

-### clean_data
+### 2_clean_data

-Remove NaNs and zeroes from the vv band and create a new dataset.
+Remove NaNs and zeroes from the data.
 NaNs and zeroes are often representative of lapses in data collection or errors in collection and/or processing of raw satellite data.
-We will optimize the data for ML by removing erreneous data.
+We will optimize the data for ML by removing erreneous data and interpolating to fill in the gaps.

-### dimensionality_reduction

-Perform dimensionality reduction uisng principal component anlaysis (PCA) on the data to extract features.

-### calculate_statistics
+### 3_calculate_statistics

 Calculate the mean, median, and variance of the data.
+Also plot a correlation matrix to analyze the relationship between the data variables.
 Useful for understanding the distribution of the data before funneling into an ML model and analyzing.

+### 4_plot_timeseries

+Exploratory data analysis - examples of annual plots, point data extraction, and time series plots generated using the `nisar.VelocitySeries()` raw data and flowlines.

-### plot_histogram
+### 5_dimensionality_reduction

-Plot a histogram, count the total points, and calculate the mean, median, and variance of the data.
-Useful for understanding the distribution of the data before funneling into an ML model and analyzing.
+Perform dimensionality reduction uisng principal component anlaysis (PCA) on the data to extract features.
+Use Kmeans clustering to classify the data.

-### extract_flowlinedata
+### 6_hyperparam_cv

-Extract velocity data at the location of flowlines (from [Felikson et al.](https://doi.org/10.1029/2020GL090112)).
-Instead of considering every point on the glacier, only take points from flowlines for faster processing.
+Perform cross-validation to determine which model predicts most accurately on test and training data based on the mean squared error (MSE) and error plots.
+Tune the chosen model to determine

 ## References